mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P02-Abilities-and-Armor/readme.md

 4
 ```

 But your values may be different since we're using a random number generator.
+Be sure to run the test code a few times to make sure you're getting different numbers with each test!

 # Add Armors